Introduction

 E["Rewrite .init(...) as InferredType(...)"]

 That means the right SDK, architecture, build configuration, search paths, module maps, package products, generated sources, and target-specific settings.
-Without that context, SourceKit may not be able to resolve the expression type.

 In an Xcode project, the most practical source of those arguments was the indexing build settings: